MohammadRSalmanpour/Machine-Learning-Algorithms_M.R.Salmanpour-A.Saberimanesh-A.Rahmim/README.md

 OUTPUTS:
 For each function (predictor algorithm), fitting curve of true outcome and predicted outcome draws and saves.
 The workspace for each datasheet and for each combination will saved.
-Fitting curves of each run (True outcome VS predicted Outcome) will save.
+Fitting curves of each run (True outcome VS predicted outcome) will save.
 Results of each datasheet accompanied with various combinations will save separately.
-For Other algorithms such as LASSOLAR, BRR (Bayesian Ridge Regression), DTC (Decision Tree Classification), PAR (Passive Aggressive Regression), and Thiel-Sen Regression implemented in Python.
+For other algorithms such as LASSOLAR, BRR (Bayesian Ridge Regression), DTC (Decision Tree Classification), PAR (Passive Aggressive Regression), and Thiel-Sen Regression implemented in Python.
-This code is included 5 predictor algorithms (LASSOLAR, BRR (Bayesian Ridge Regression), DTC (Decision Tree Classification) , PAR (Passive Aggressive Regression), and Thiel-Sen Regression).
+This code is included 6 predictor algorithms (LASSOLAR, BRR (Bayesian Ridge Regression), DTC (Decision Tree Classification) , PAR (Passive Aggressive Regression), and Thiel-Sen Regression).
 This code needs a feature table which shows various combinations between features.
 So this code is able to work with each combination in table automatically.
 Also, this code is able to work with various datasheets automatically.
 Results of each combination for each datasheet will save finally.

  -------------------------------------------------------------------------